 Equilibrium mastery blends conceptual understanding with algebraic manipulation.
 This note covers Kc, Kp, reaction quotient reasoning, and Le Chatelier justifications tailored for the 2026 exam style.

-Status: SEAB H2 Chemistry (9476, first exam 2026) syllabus and Chemistry Data Booklet last checked 2026-01-13.
-Core Idea 3 Topic 9 is assessed across Papers 1–3.
+Status: SEAB's current H2 Chemistry (9476) syllabus PDF is labelled for 2026, and the current Chemistry Data Booklet is labelled 8873/9476/9813 for use from 2026 in non-practical papers.
+Core Idea 3 Topic 9 is assessed across Papers 1-3.

-Kc/Kp manipulation, reaction quotient, Le Chatelier, and equilibrium calculations.
+What this topic tests: Kc/Kp manipulation, reaction quotient, Le Chatelier, and equilibrium calculations.

 Top mistakes to avoid: Wrong equilibrium expression terms; not checking state symbols; qualitative shifts without quantitative support.